Zendaya stuns in daring futuristic fashion at Dune premiere in London

 Austin Butler plays a villain in Dune: Part Two, after making a name for himself as a style star while promoting the Elvis biopic in 2022.

-He didn’t disappoint for the London premiere: leaning into the trend for slouchy tailoring, her wore wide-leg black trousers, a long jacket and white tank top – all from Gucci.
+He didn’t disappoint for the London premiere: leaning into the trend for slouchy tailoring, he wore wide-leg black trousers, a long jacket and white tank top – all from Gucci.

 Swedish actress Rebecca Ferguson returns to the Dune cast as Paul Atreides’ mother, Lady Jessica.
 She wore a Fendi Couture gown from the spring/summer 2024 collection: a black dress with silver panels, along with a sweeping asymmetric train.